 The State Council of Higher Education for Virginia requires employees with a wide range of skills, experience, and educational backgrounds to successfully accomplish its mission.
 The most critical skills are directly related to SCHEV's mission of achieving and maintaining educationally and economically sound and coordinated system of higher education.

 Diversifying the workforce is among the top priorities at the State Council.
-Our 2004 Workforce Plan shows that among the salaried workforce, 17 are white (57%), 10 are African American (33%), 2 are Asian (7%) and 1 is Indian (3%).
+Among our salaried workforce, 57% are white, 35% are African American, 4% are Asian, and 4% are Hispanic.

 Human Resource Levels